-'''

-DBMS_RESOURCE_MANAGER.DELETE_PLAN_DIRECTIVE (
+''' DBMS_RESOURCE_MANAGER.DELETE_PLAN_DIRECTIVE (

-plan IN VARCHAR2,

-group or subplan IN VARCHAR2);

-'''

 - plan name of resource plan - group\or\subplan name of group or subplan.

 Syntax for CREATE\PENDING\AREA Procedure:

 This procedure lets you make changes to resource manager objects.

 All changes to the plan schema must be done within a pending area.
 The pending area can be thought of as a "scratch" area for plan schema changes.
 The administrator creates this pending area, makes changes as necessary, possibly validates these changes, and only when the submit is completed do these changes become active.